Congressional chaos puts future aid for Ukraine in doubt

 A growing number of House Republicans now oppose helping Ukraine.
 Senator Richard Blumenthal says the intensifying debate over the issue is damaging.

-“We are sending a signal to the world, to our allies, to Vladimir Putin that we are inconstant and potentially unreliable,” Blumenthal said.
+“We are sending a signal to the world, to our allies, to Vladimir Putin that we are inconsistent and potentially unreliable,” Blumenthal said.

 Senator Tim Kaine argues if the U.S. doesn’t help Ukraine win, it will cost more to address the future international fallout.